Frequently Asked Questions:

-- Getting the guests there on time - We can easily fit in late comers but it inevitably slows things down.
+- Getting the guests there on time - We can fit in late-comers, but it inevitably slows things down.
 So why not try putting the time on your invitations as five minutes earlier than you intend to start?
-(It's usually those that live the closest that are late!)
+(Experience has shown that It's usually those that live the closest that are late!)

 - Chairs aren't needed - It is an important for safe Sumo that the area around the mat is clear of chairs.
 The children will be seated on the floor at the side of the mat supporting their team.

 - Don't encourage the birthday girl or boy to pick teams.
 Your `Gyoji` will sort out the teams by height so that everyone has the best chance of a good fight.

 - Sitting down - Your `Gyoji` is skilled at 'crowd control' but he is only one man in the midst of a dozen exited children.
 He will make a big deal about getting the children to sit down at the side of the mat whilst a fight is in progress.
 When the children keep this discipline he can spend more time on running the fights than on herding kids, resulting in more goes all round.
 Towards the end of the 90 minute session the attention of the children will start to wonder and the rule will be relaxed in response.
 Younger children will start to run around at this stage which is quite natural.
 Even for 7 and 8 year olds we would normally expect to keep them all engaged for at least the first 75 minutes.

 A. We could say 'as early as possible' but that's not the answer you're looking for.
 Two months ahead would be a good policy.
 But never assume that you've left it too late.
 We have taken a booking at 20 hours notice before now and are looking to better that.